b-lukaszuk/BS_wJ_eng/contents/tree.md

 it, otherwise (`else`) it is a directory and we print it with `"/"` to make it stand out.
 Moreover we go inside it with `printCatalogTree` (recursive call) to print its contents.
-For every nesting of `printCatalogTree` we update the padding `newPad` by increasing the left side indentation with `* " "`.
-We conclude with another version of `printCatalogTree`, the method will make its invocation slightly easier and will add a header line for us.
+For every nesting of `printCatalogTree` we update the padding `newPad` by increasing the indentation with `* " "`.
+We conclude with another version of `printCatalogTree`, the method will make the function's invocation slightly easier and will add a header line for us (`println(path, "/")`).

-Let's see how it works (remember to create `catalog_x`, with its contents, on the desktop first).
+Let's see how it works (remember to create `catalog_x` with its contents first).

 ```
 printCatalogTree(joinpath(homedir(), "Desktop", "catalog_x"))